geekpradd/geekpradd.github.io/life/post.md

 I'm working on the above problems and things have improved I think coming here.
 Still am not satisfied with my life and happiness isn't there.
 I'm battling my subconscious in my dreams, handling my past and working for the future as well.

-Thanks for reading, and thanks for being there.
+Thanks for reading.
 Thanks for listening to me, helping me cope.
 I hope you were not bored with my sadness and dilemma.
 I hope to read your letter as well.
 (I guess that's the main idea in the end, sharing information about each other).
 And, if you want you can write your opinion in the box below and your comment will be sent as an email to my email id.

 If you are wondering how I created this site, just some Javascript and HTML5.
 I won't go into details since you'd be bored.